• Heritage Christian Jan 2024

 We Love Waterfall Junction

-There are several things to love about the splash pad, but one thing worth giving extra attention to is the fact that there are lifeguards that can be found all throughout the water areas!
+There are several things to love about the splash pad, but one thing worth giving extra attention to is the fact that there are lifeguards who can be found all throughout the water areas!

 While there aren’t many places with standing water, the splash pad itself is pretty spread out making it difficult to see your kids at all times, especially if you’ve got more than one to keep track of.
 It definitely gives some peace of mind knowing that there are extra sets of eyes on your tribe!